wandb/docs/content/guides/core/reports/reports-gallery.md

     identifier: reports-gallery
     parent: reports
 title: Example reports
+weight: 70
 ---

-### Notes: Add a visualization with a quick summary
+## Notes: Add a visualization with a quick summary

 Capture an important observation, an idea for future work, or a milestone reached in the development of a project.
 All experiment runs in your report will link to their parameters, metrics, logs, and code, so you can save the full context of your work.